Building Permits, Applications and Forms

 A building permit is required prior to commencing construction for most structures (residential, commercial or industrial) including but not limited to new works, additions, alterations, commercial fitouts and refurbishments, changes to ground levels, swimming pools, spas and pool barriers.

-Applications can be lodged by:
+Applications are to be submitted by:

 (Lodgement by email is the Town's preferred method)

-Certified Application for a Building Permit (BA1 Form)
+Certified Application for a Building Permit (BA1)

 A certified building permit application is mandatory for Classes 2-9 buildings e.g. shops, apartments, warehouses, offices, factories.